sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

 Since `get_tokens` is called frequently during the traversal of the AST, avoiding unnecessary allocations provides a significant performance boost and reduces memory overhead.

 A key consideration when retrieving tokens is that a range may span multiple lines.
-A good example of this is a `FunctionDecl` node representing a complex function definition.
+A good example of this is a `FunctionDecl` node representing a multi-line function definition.
 Additionally, partial tokens - those that overlap the start or end of the range - should also be included in the result.
 ```cpp line-numbers:{enabled} title:{parser.cpp}
 std::span<const Token> Parser::get_tokens(clang::SourceLocation start, clang::SourceLocation end) const {